How to Gain a Serious Edge Over the Competition with a Pre-MBA Internship at a Hedge Fund

 - I’m looking for a pre-MBA internship, but I’m also willing to work part-time during the first year of my MBA program.

-I usually contacted Analysts first, but occasionally I would reach out to the Portfolio Manager (PM) directly, or someone else would refer me to the PM in the hedge fund recruiting process.
+I usually contacted Analysts first, but occasionally I would reach out to the Portfolio Manager (PM) directly, or someone else would refer me to the PM when I was in the midst of the “how to get a job at a hedge fund” process.

 It is a numbers game, and you have no idea which funds will be interested in you because it’s highly dependent on each PM’s personality and interests.